Key iPhone Source Code Gets Posted On GitHub - Slashdot

 That said, WIndows was closed source.
 Significant parts of OS X are open source.
 I know less of iOS is open than, say, macOS, but it'd be interesting to know how much this really adds to the understanding of how iOS works.

-Re:"This is the biggest leak in history," - Get be (Score:4, Insightful)
+Re:"This is the biggest leak in history," - Get be (Score:5, Insightful)

 Windows 2000: Version NT 5.0 (business OS only, like NT 4)